Ryuhei Kitamura: Career

 In 2008, Kitamura made his American filmmaking debut with Midnight Meat Train based on Clive Barker's short horror story of the same name.
 The film (starring Bradley Cooper, Vinnie Jones, and Brooke Shields) was distributed by Lionsgate, and released directly to the secondary market on August 1, 2008.
 Despite receiving positive reviews from critics, the film was a box office failure.
 Kitamura's next directorial venture did not come until 2012 with No One Lives, starring Luke Evans and Adelaide Clemens.
 It was shown as part of the Midnight Madness portion of the 2012 Toronto International Film Festival, and received a limited theatrical release on May 10, 2013.

-While promoting No One Lives, Kitamura announced that he was working on his "comeback" film in Japan, stating in an interview, "It’s a completely different role than what I’ve done before.
-It’s also not a bloody movie, not a horror movie.
-It’s a big action movie."
+While promoting No One Lives, Kitamura announced that he was working on his "comeback" film in Japan, stating in an interview, "It's a completely different role than what I've done before.
+It's also not a bloody movie, not a horror movie.
+It's a big action movie."
 In November, 2013, the project was revealed to be Lupin III, a modern adaptation of the iconic manga by Monkey Punch.
 The film was released in Japan on August 30, 2014.

 Kitamura's 2017 thriller film, Downrange, was announced to premiere at Toronto International Film Festival in September 2017.
 The film follows a group of people on a road trip who are trapped on a country road by a sniper.
 In 2018, Kitamura directed a segment in the anthology horror film Nightmare Cinema.

-Future projects
+Other projects

-Kitamura is set to direct the slasher film Black Friday 3D, based on a screenplay by Joe Knetter.
-He is also attached to direct Marble City, a revenge film written by Tom Sjolund, as well as Gun Monkeys, from a screenplay by Lee Goldberg based on the novel by Victor Gischler.
+In 2010, Kitamura was announced as director for Black Friday 3D.
+In 2012, he became attached to direct Marble City, with Nicolas Cage initially attached to star.
 In May 2013, Kitamura confirmed that he has written the script for Versus 2, and that Tak Sakaguchi would likely reprise his role from the original film.
-In September 2015, it was announced that Kitamura will direct the supernatural thriller Vessels for Ubiquity Studios, set to be filmed in early 2016.
+In September 2015, it was announced that Kitamura would direct the supernatural thriller Vessels for Ubiquity Studios, to be filmed in early 2016.